koenrane/KR-new-site/content/inner-and-outer-alignment-decompose-one-hard-problem-into.md

 > Find a robust diamond-grading loss function which optimizes the network so that the network wants to optimize the loss function which optimized it.
 When the agent optimizes the loss function as hard as it can, the agent makes diamonds.

-This is just, you know, _**so** weird.
+This story is just, you know, _**so** weird.
 Why would you use a loss function or reward function this way?!_

 <img src="https://assets.turntrout.com/static/images/posts/confused.avif" style="max-width: 75%;"/>